skatans/SearchAndRescue/README.md

-Clone the repository to the webots tutorial workspace
+Clone the repository to the webots tutorial workspace.

 # Running
 In the workspace: